Skip to content

 Tours depart by longtail or speedboat from Ao Po Pier or Surakul Pier.
 There is no direct road access to the island, so a boat tour is the only way to reach it.

-Can I set foot on Ko Tapu?
+Can I set foot on Koh Tapu?

-No — you cannot land on Ko Tapu itself.
+No — you cannot land on Koh Tapu itself.
 Boats circle the 20-metre limestone pillar so you can photograph it, and you can disembark on the larger neighbouring island of Khao Phing Kan, which has walking trails and small beaches.

 What is the best time of year to visit?